Viator: What It Is and How to Book Your Next Experience

 Best credit cards to pay for your Viator experiences

 When it comes to paying for your experiences, you can either pay by credit card (they accept Visa, Mastercard, and Amex), Mastercard or Visa debit cards, and PayPal.
+You also have the option to reserve now and pay later.

 But more than that, this kind of service gets used a lot when travelling outside of the country.
 And as we've shown, you'll save money if you get a credit card that charges no foreign exchange fees.

-Viator does offer the convenience of paying in Canadian dollars, with an exchange rate that is similar to what any credit card would offer.
+Viator does offer the convenience of paying in Canadian dollars with an exchange rate that is similar to what any credit card would offer.
 But you'll save money with a credit card that doesn't charge any foreign exchange fees.

 Here are some of the best options in this category.